With traditional B2B marketing strategies continuing to evolve, there are five your company needs to start implementing right now.

 And while traditional marketing is still a common practice among certain brands, the digital age has completely revolutionized and caused marketing to evolve, especially for B2B companies.

-With B2B marketing strategies, your company needs to be focused on multiple tactics while simultaneously keeping an eye on new trends and strategies.
+With B2B marketing strategies, your company needs to be focused on multiple demand generation and lead generation tactics while, simultaneously keeping an eye on new trends and strategies.

 It seems like every year, some new strategy or a different variation of marketing pops-up.

-It can get a little complicated as a B2B marketer because there are so many strategies, how are you to know which are best to implement?
+It can get a little complicated for B2B marketers because there are so many strategies, how are you to know which are best to implement?

 Most of the time it comes down to testing, being patient, and taking what has worked from your testing to the next level.